vanmanhpro/auth02aws/README.md

 This tool is used for getting the temporary AWS Credentials for Auth0-integrated AWS accounts, something like this document: https://auth0.com/docs/integrations/aws/sso

+For more information goes to this AWS blog: https://aws.amazon.com/blogs/security/how-to-implement-a-general-solution-for-federated-apicli-access-using-saml-2-0/

 ## Usage
 ```bash